The Big Well Museum & Visitors Center - Greensburg, Kansas

 The Big Well viewing canopy, and the building that housed the Big Well gift shop/museum were severely damaged by the Greensburg tornado.
 A new much larger and more interesting museum building which houses the Big Well was opened in 2012.
 The museum surrounding the well tells the story of the Greensburg tornado and Greensburg's amazing rebirth as a vital growing "green" community.

 The World's Largest Pallasite Meteorite is a bonus attraction.
-The meteorite was the largest pallasite meteorite that had ever been found when it was discovered near Greensburg in 1949, and weights over 1,000 pounds.
+The meteorite was the largest pallasite meteorite that had ever been found when it was discovered near Greensburg in 1949, and weighs over 1,000 pounds.

 Construction of the World's Largest Hand Dug Well began in 1887.
 A crew of twelve to fifteen men dug the well, while other crews quarried and hauled the native stone used for the casing of the well.
 When the well was completed in 1888, it was 109 feet deep and 32 feet in diameter.